History Files

 Zizi

-The order in which these two reigned is not known.
+The order in which he and the next king reigned is not known.

 Irkab-Damu of Ebla in Syria sends a diplomatic message to Zizi of Hamazi, along with a large quantity of wood, hailing him as a brother, and requesting that he sends mercenaries in exchange (from a clay tablet copy found in the archives at Ebla).